 Most of these exhibits can be seen in between presentation or at the end of the day (except for autograph signings, which have set times).
 The end of the day is also a pretty good time to see some of the exhibits.
 Lines shouldn’t be too long at that time.

 How early you get there depends on your desire to be one of the first people in line for the morning presentations or on the show floor.
 In the past, they have allowed people to begin lining up at 10 pm the night before and sleep overnight in the basement of the convention center.
 It’s not the best place to get a good night’s sleep.
 We would recommend bringing a cheap inflatable bed that you wouldn’t mind throwing away.
 The floor in the convention center basement is very hard.

 Additionally, you’ll want to dress in layers because it can get very cold in the convention center overnight.
 They do sell food overnight, but you might want to bring some snacks as well.
 Bathrooms are also available.

 Eating at the D23 Expo

-There are various places to eat within the convention center as well as several food trucks located outside.
+There are various places to eat within the convention center, as well as several food trucks located outside.
 I would suggest the food trucks over the convention center food.
-The food trucks offer better food, and the lines will be shorter with more places to sit and eat.
+The food trucks offer better food, and the lines will be shorter, with more places to sit and eat.
 There are also restaurants in the nearby hotels that might have shorter lines.
-I would prioritize any expo presentations over eating.
-So if there’s something you want to see or do during lunchtime, it might be better to have a bigger breakfast and late lunch or pack some snacks to have during the day instead of a full meal when getting ready for the D23 Expo.
+I would prioritize any expo presentations overeating.
+It might be better to have a bigger breakfast and late lunch or pack some snacks to have during the day instead of stopping for lunch.

 D23 Expo App

-Download the D23 Expo App while you’re getting ready for the D23 Expo.
+Download the D23 Expo App.
 The app has all the information you will need for the weekend.
-It has a map of the convention center and Expo show floor.
+It has a map of the convention center and the Expo show floor.
 It also has the schedule of all the presentations, autograph signings, and more.
-You can even create a list of your favorites and customize your own itinerary.
+You can even create a list of your favorites and customize your itinerary.